morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    1. Check that the duvet overhangs evenly between the left and right side of the mattress.
    2. Move the bottom of the duvet downwards to enable a 6-inch gap to form from the top of the duvet to the head of the bed.
-   3. Remove any creases similiar to the actions outlined in step 3.
+   3. Remove any creases similiar to the actions performed for the [top sheet](#fitted-sheet).

 ## Sheet Presentation